Relative cycles with moduli and regulator maps: Regulator maps to relative Deligne cohomology

 For every integer $r\geq0$, write $\ZrX$ for the constant sheaf $(2 i \pi)^r\bZ\subset \bC$ on $\Xan$.
 We define the {\it relative Deligne complex} for the triple $(Y, F, D)$ as the object in the bounded derived category $D^b(Y_{\an})$ given by

 where $\iota$ is induced by $\ZrX \hookrightarrow \bC_X$ and $\gamma$ is the composite

-where the last isomorphism $\beta$ is defined in \eqref{cyclemapDeligne.eq0.5}.
-We have then a natural distinguished triangle in $D^b(Y_{\an})$:

-\begin{rem}We note that the map $\gamma$ is a priori defined only at the level of the derived category.
+where the last isomorphism $\beta$ is defined in \eqref{cyclemapDeligne.eq0.5}. \begin{rem}We note that the map $\gamma$ is a priori defined only at the level of the derived category.
 However, after replacing $\WXDred \bullet$ with a functorial resolution $ \WXDred\bullet \to \cI^\bullet_{\Xb|D}$, we can lift it to an actual morphism of complexes. \end{rem}

-Let $W\in \CYFDr$ and write $\Wb$ for its closure in $Y$.
-By definition, $W$ is a closed subvariety of $X$ of codimension $r$ whose closure $\Wb$ in $Y$ satisfies the modulus condition \eqref{moduluscond}.
-As noted in after Definition \ref{def-CYFD}, the condition implies that